-As a newborn’s father, I can attest to the challenge some men will face with immediate bonding with baby.
-For a mother, in most cases, it’s instinctive and the bonding comes almost instantly as soon as baby takes her first rest on mommy’s chest.
+As a newborn’s father, I can attest to the challenge some men will face with immediate bonding with their baby.
+For a mother, in most cases, it’s instinctive and the bonding comes almost instantly as soon as the baby takes her first rest on mommy’s chest.

-Read (almost) Anything!
+Read (Almost) Anything!